In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 be shown in box 3.
 Whether or not you must include the interest portion of the canceled debt in your income depends on whether

-the interest would be deductible if you paid it.
+the interest would be deductible when you paid it.
 See

 If the interest would not be deductible (such as interest on a personal loan), include in your income the amount from